martinring/thesis/src/6-Advanced.md

 cannot establish a stable proof cycle, a possible remedy could be to actively lower $t_\text{safe}$, i.e. reduce the velocity of the vehicle.

-On the other hand we might be able to control variables that can reliably reduce the seach space, e.g. again, the velocity of a vehicle has an influence on the area containing the possible future positions of the vehicle.
+On the other hand, we might be able to control variables that can reliably reduce the search space, e.g. again, the velocity of a vehicle has an influence on the area containing the possible future positions of the vehicle.

 By this, the reduction of velocity linearly increases the available proof time while also reducing the search space of the proof exponentially.
 This observation could well be the key to practically applicable just-in-time
-verification: The system adapts it's operation to the proof system and vice versa.
-Both system availability and safety can me maximised dynamically.
+verification: The system adapts its operation to the proof system and vice versa.
+Both system availability and safety can be maximised dynamically.

 ## Verification Aware Inference

-Inferred systems or components of sytems, which are the result of modern machine learning approaches (e.g. deep neural networks) are usually black boxes for verification methods.
-Their quality assurance usually focuses on the traning inputs.
+Inferred systems or components of systems, which are the result of modern machine learning approaches (e.g. deep neural networks) are usually black boxes for verification methods.
+Their quality assurance usually focuses on the training inputs.
 There are several first attempts to the verification of such trained models [@Narodytska2018;@Sun2019].
 However, they share the problem of non-scalability.

-However, if we take into account the observations from [#sec:dependent-operation], that controllable variables can not only have an effect on $t_\text{safe}$ but also on the search space, we can imagine an inferred system that is optimized not only to perform it's primary tasks but also reduce verification time so drastically, that it becomes feasible in spite of the scalability issues.
+However, if we take into account the observations from [#sec:dependent-operation], that controllable variables can not only have an effect on $t_\text{safe}$ but also on the search space, we can imagine an inferred system that is optimised not only to perform its primary tasks but also reduce verification time so drastically, that it becomes feasible in spite of the scalability issues.
 For complex systems with (for humans) impenetrable inter-dependencies this might well be the only way to establish dependent operation.